-- The heating energy has metering changes in the data, requiring additional modelling to rectify, these challenges make the heating energy use unnecessarily complex to model. - The Roof Top Plant HVAC is a poor candidate due to the very weak relationship with the top maximum temperature.
-The relationship was found to even less apparent visual inspect with other variables as such the variable was rejected. - The Chiller 1 & 2 energy however whilst, they retain significant variability that might require the use of a non-linear model such as a Gaussian Process, do show a linear relationship with temperature making this a good candidate for modelling in this chapter.
+- The heating energy has metering changes in the data, requiring additional modelling to rectify, these presents challenges from changes in metering frequency, make the heating energy use unnecessarily complex to model. - The Roof Top Plant HVAC is a poor candidate due to the very weak relationship with the top maximum temperature.
+The relationship was found to even less apparent visual inspect with other variables as such the variable was rejected.

+• The Chiller 1 & 2 energy however whilst, they retain significant variability that might require the use of a non-linear model such as a Gaussian Process, do show a linear relationship with temperature making this a good candidate for modelling in this chapter.
 (It should be noted the the combined values of chiller 1 & 2 were used due the general inactivity of chiller 2 and the lack of operator and designer knowledge available for the work as to why the two chiller with the same specifications were utilised so differently.

-As such this chapter will focus on the sum of Chillers 1 & energy use.
-Other systems were not considered due to using very small amounts of energy.
+which means As such this paper chapter will focus on the sum of Chillers 1 & 2 energy use.
+Some oOther systems were dismissed as being not considered due to using very small amounts of total energy use.